What is a urethral diverticulum?

 Who usually gets a urethral diverticulum?

-They are much more common in women than men.
-It can happen at any age but are seen most often between the ages of 30 -70.
-It is a rare condition and happens in about 5 out of 100,000 people.
+Urethral diverticulum’s are much more common in women than men.
+It can happen at any age, but is most often found between the ages of 30 – 70.
+It is a rare condition and occurs in between one to six percent of women.

 What causes a urethral diverticulum?